tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day2b.docx.md

 > ❓ Why do you think that the default option of PRSet is P-value threshold of 1?
 >
 > ❓ In what cases would you like to apply P-value thresholding?
 >
 ---

-<a id="p-value-testing"></a>
-### Self-contained vs competitive testing
-PRSet --perm option produces competitive P-values calculated via permutation.

----
->
-> ** Check the .summary results file again **
->
-> ❓ What are the 3 gene-sets with the smallest competitive P-values?
->
-> ** Imagine that you are running an analysis to find the gene sets most associated with height **
-> ❓ Considering the competitive P-value results, what gene set do you think is the most interesting and why?
->
----